donald-macritchie/holiday-cottages/README.md

 ##### Sign In

-- The "Sign In" link will be used by users who ave already signed up to Hill Cottages.
+- The "Sign In" link will be used by users who have already signed up to Hill Cottages.

 ![This is an image of the sign in button in the navbar](./static/screenshots/navbar-signin-button.png)